 Just as they made it to the ancient, stone abbey, high in the mountains, the slashing snow-storm locked them in with no way out.
 The travelers are expected and welcomed by the few priests residing there.
 They politely offer them food and shelter from the freezing weather.

 The storm had taken them all by surprise, save one.
 The same one knew it was an unnatural storm, meant to hem them in and immobilize them for a supernatural dark purpose.
 He’d encountered such storms before.
 He didn’t fear the deadly possibilities and purpose within this one for himself, but his concern for his fellow travelers was acute.
 He knew the dangers that would unfold inside the abbey would be intense, but he maintained casual, friendly, and quietly en garde.
-It was his hope to not alert his companions sooner than necessary.
-Frightened people are harder to help, harder to protect.

 He revealeth the deep and secret things; He knoweth what is in the darkness, and the light dwelleth with Him.
 Dan 2:22 (KJV)